SushiLab/IMB_Amplicon_Pipeline/README.md

 We produce, in addition to the ASV table, also an OTU table where ASVs are further clustered with `usearch` using a 97% cutoff.
 See below for the format.

-### Run USEARCH and DefCom
+### Run USEARCH

-Perform a global sequence alignment and save the results in `otus.lca`.
+Perform USEARCH sequence alignment (database provided in `USEARCH_DB`) and search for last common ancestor.

+### Run DefCom

+Perform sequence alignment between Amplicon Sequence Variants and a reference sequence database of defined community members (`REFERENCE_SEQUENCE_FILE`).

 ## How to run the pipeline:
 ### Dependencies